Sardinia and Rome 2010

 At the end of the same tour, Francesco Raimondo describes the rural area

 south of Rocca Busambra and its historical importance.
+Thanks to Massimo

-Another important area from a botanical point
+Another extremely important area from an

-of view is the Madonie
+ecological and botanical point of view is the Madonie

 in northern Sicily, which Lena and I visited briefly